 Xeric air plants grow in high sun, low moisture conditions of deserts and mountains.

 These plants have evolved to grow thicker leaves with more trichomes, giving them a fuzzy, silvery appearance.
 Their thick leaves allow them to hold onto moisture longer during droughts and their large, fuzzy trichomes allow them to collect dust particles and moisture from the air.

 Mesic Air Plants

-Meric air plants grow in low light, high moisture conditions of rainforests.
-The leaves on meric air plants are greener and smoother than xeric air plants because of the more mild conditions they grow in that give them frequent moisture, cooler temperatures and more organic material to feed on.
+Mesic air plants grow in low light, high moisture conditions of rainforests.
+The leaves on mesic air plants are greener and smoother than xeric air plants because of the more mild conditions they grow in that give them frequent moisture, cooler temperatures and more organic material to feed on.